Biden flies in to López Obrador's new airport for summit – KION546

 Biden and López Obrador, whose relationship is transactional at best and absent the warmth and camaraderie Biden has with other world leaders, shook hands and walked together down a long red carpet on the tarmac, flanked by soldiers.
 The two then took the long drive into the city center together.

-“This gathering will deepen our coordination and advance our shared priorities for North America,” Biden tweeted on Sunday after his arrival.
+“This gathering will deepen our coordination and advance our shared priorities for North America,” Biden tweeted.

-Migration will also be discussed, but ahead of the summit Biden announced a major U.S.-Mexico border policy shift, with Mexico’s blessing, that will result in the United States sending 30,000 migrants from four other countries per month back across the border.
+Ahead of the summit, Biden announced a major U.S.-Mexico border policy shift, with Mexico’s blessing, that will result in the United States sending 30,000 migrants from four other countries per month back across the border.
 The U.S. will accept 30,000 people per month from the four nations — Cuba, Nicaragua, Haiti and Venezuela — for two years and offer the ability to work legally.

 But it was likely do little to quell critics from both sides, including immigrant advocates who accuse the Democratic president of establishing cruel policies not unlike those of his hard-line predecessor, Donald Trump, a Republican.